 Over The Counter Muscle Relaxers: Are They Safe?

-In case of need of urgent pain relief without getting a prescription, OTC muscle relaxer can be a drug of choice.
+In case of urgent pain relief without getting a prescription, OTC muscle relaxers can be a drug of choice.
 While they are not FDA approved or have a lot of scientific studies on their effectiveness and safety behind them, some studies still exist and show positive results.
-Over the counter muscle relaxers can be called safe, but risks like side effects or allergic reactions are still present.
+Over the counter muscle relaxers can be called safe, but risks like side effects of muscle relaxers or allergic reactions are still present.

-Turning to all-natural drugs can be considered even more safe choice of treatment.
+Turning to all-natural drugs can be considered an even more safe choice of treatment.
 On the other hand, the use of natural muscle relaxants, have not been scientifically proven to lead to any positive effect on pain management.
+Among off-labels, NSAIDs can provide the best alternative to someone looking for over the counter muscle relaxers for back pain.
+These drugs are the first-line treatment for aches and pains.

 In some cases, NSAIDs may not be the best course of treatment for back pain.
-As suggested by a study conducted by Machado, et al. which evaluated 35 studies on the treatment of back pain using NSAIDs and placebo, the improvement in pain scores realized by subjects assigned to either group was insignificant.
+As suggested by a study that compared the treatment of back pain using NSAIDs and placebo, the improvement in pain scores realized by subjects assigned to either group was insignificant.
 It shows that acute pain may be corrected by improving physical activity while, in some cases, the second level of pain medication may still be required.

-Due to the high risk of misuse of second-level medications, there may be a need for a patient to undergo medical-assisted detox and rehabilitation course to stop the abuse.
+Due to the high risk of misuse of muscle relaxers, there may be a need for a patient to undergo a medical-assisted detox and rehabilitation course to stop the abuse and improve health.
 Qualified drug rehabs are the best options for seeking detox or rehabilitation programs.

 - Mebae Takahashi, Kazuhiro Shima, Masahiro Tsuchiya, Yoshihiro Hagiwara, Hirokazu Mizoguchi, Shinobu Sakurada, Shunji Sugawara, Takuo Fujita, Takeshi Tadano, Makoto Watanabe, Satoshi Fukumoto, Yasuo Endo, Analgesic Effects of 1st Generation Anti-histamines in Mice, https://www.jstage.jst.go.jp/article/bpb/39/4/39_b15-00755/_html/-char/ja